-Any overnight visit will explicitly set out:
+Any overnight visit explicitly set out:

-- sleeping arrangements - the role and responsibility of each adult, whether employed or volunteers - on/off duty arrangements - clear expectations about boundaries and interactions with children; and expectations around smoking/drinking by adult, i.e. none.
+- sleeping arrangements - the role and responsibility of each adult, whether employed or volunteers - on/off duty arrangements - clear expectations about boundaries and interactions with children; and expectations around smoking/drinking by adult, i.e. none. - These details will be checked by the Educational Visits Coordinator before submission to Local Authority Evolve.